TentacleOrg/Tentacle/doc/AudioApi.md

 final String transcodeReasons = transcodeReasons_example; // String | Optional.
 The transcoding reason.
 final int audioStreamIndex = 56; // int | Optional.
 The index of the audio stream to use.
 If omitted the first audio stream will be used. final int videoStreamIndex = 56; // int | Optional.
 The index of the video stream to use.
-If omitted the first video stream will be used. final EncodingContext context = ; // EncodingContext | Optional.
+If omitted the first video stream will be used. final EncodingContext context = context_example; // EncodingContext | Optional.
 The MediaBrowser.Model.Dlna.EncodingContext. final BuiltMap<String, String> streamOptions = ; // BuiltMap<String, String> | Optional.
 The streaming options.

 try {